ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_concepts.md

 - An imaging device such as a scanner, printer, or camera.
 - A mass storage device such as a CD-ROM drive, floppy drive, or  DVD drive.

-The **logical USB network** appears as a star network to the developer with the host at the centre.
+The **logical USB network** appears as a star network to the developer with the host at the center.
 Hubs do not introduce any programming complexity and are transparent as far as the programmer is concerned.
 An USB device will work the same way whether connected directly to a root-hub or whether connected via intermediate hubs.
 All USB devices are available as addressable nodes in this master/slave network.
 Only the host can initiate a data transfer in the network.